If you’re reading this article, then you are likely finding it difficult to pull together a succinct and helpful definition of vendor management.

-- Cost control, either through identification of opportunities for consolidation or through timely renegotiation around renewals
+- Cost savings & control, either through identification of opportunities for consolidation or through timely renegotiation around renewals

 - Benefits realisation - proactive Vendor Management and continuous contact mean that the original terms of a contract can always be kept front of mind.
 By pushing vendors to deliver, and smoothing the way internally as well, VM helps get businesses towards their goals faster.

 - Supply chain resilience and continuity - by maintaining a constant dialogue with key third party vendors, your business can assess any ongoing risks to supply and make alternative plans in a timely fashion if required.

 - Compliance - periodic assessment of compliance becomes easier and this ensures that any risk associated with legislation or industry standards is minimised.

 - Risk Management - Maintaining a close working relationship with vendors helps to reduce risk.
 Regular performance management of suppliers ensures that any issues are surfaced in good time and can be mitigated before they become a problem.